seyiadisa/hng14-backend-stage-one/SOLUTION.md

 The ingestion path streams the uploaded file as UTF-8 text and parses it with Python's CSV reader.
 It does not load the full file into memory.
-Valid rows are accumulated into chunks of `5,000`, then inserted with one bulk PostgreSQL statement per chunk.
+Valid rows are accumulated into chunks of `5,000`, then copied through PostgreSQL with asyncpg `COPY`.

 Required CSV columns are: